 Use a professional tone and language, avoiding slang or casual language.
 Use proper grammar and punctuation throughout the letter.

-Sections of a Graphic Designer Cover Letter
+Sections of the Cover Letter

 A well-written cover letter has several essential components and a straightforward structure.
 The following are the sections that are included in a cover letter: